My cat is a full grown adult:

 ZERO can be fed to kittens or growing adults and we have many breeders who do just that.

 Li'l Bites should only be fed to very small kittens.
-It should not be fed to Persians, with their flat face they have a hard time picking up the small kibble.
-Once a cat is past the small kitten stage and is more of a teenager, they will almost always prefer the larger kibble size of our other foods.
+It should not be fed to flat-faced cats like Persians as they have a hard time picking up the small kibble.
+Once a cat is past the small kitten stage (about 15 weeks), they will almost always prefer the larger kibble size of our other foods.

 My cat has or has had urinary tract problems in the past:

-Mature Health or ZERO Mature Health would be the best choice, however, we seldom see urinary tract issues with any of our foods, so please feel free to feed any of them, depending on the age or other health conditions of the cat.
+Mature Health or ZERO Mature Health would be the best choice, however, we seldom see urinary tract issues with any of our foods.
 Please do not hesitate to call us if you are unsure which food is best for your cat or household.

 My cat has diabetes.